Fourqui/tv/README.md

 - All the logos come in PNG format and work perfectly on dark backgrounds.

-- Most of the logos will be between 512px - 1024px in width.
-Please contact me if you need a specific logo in specific/larger resolution.
+- The logos are 512px in width.
+Please contact me if you need a specific logo in a specific resolution.

 - I also provide logos for US local networks that can be hard to find.
-In many cases I have to recreate them.

-- For a donation I can create a hard-to-find logo or skip the queue for a specific country/network of your own choice and provide the logo's in high quality, pm for more info.
+- For a donation I can create a hard-to-find logo or skip the queue for a specific country/network of your own choice and provide the logo's in high quality, contact me for more info.

 - The list is free for personal use.
 Please reference my work for any re-distribution.
 It's forbidden to sell the logos to 3rd party or use them in any illegitimate way.
 I do not take responsibility for what you do with the logos.

 - I do not own the logos.
 All the logos in the project do not have copyright on them but instead they are trademarked and with Creative Commons ShareAlike licenses.
-PM me if you wish to remove/change a logo you own or submit your logo.
+PM me if you wish to remove/change a logo you own or submit your own logo.

 - At some point in the future I plan to upload logos in SVG.
 This is not high priority right now.

-- You can link directly to the URL of any logo but I do not take any responsibility if links are broken.
-If you are having issues with the logos url's then send me PM.
+- You can link directly to the RAW URL of any logo but I do not take any responsibility if links are broken.
+If you are having issues with the logos url's then contact me.

 - If a channel changes its logo or rebrands, I will replace the original logo, if you are using direct link then the logo will update for you automatically.
+It can take some time for some devices/software to update the logo, you might need to restart/clear cache.

 - If you would like to be able to link the logos to a service you provide, for example a website/service/app then please contact me first.

 - Did you discover a mistake?
 Or is something not like it should be?
-Then please let me know by sending me a message/email.
+Then please let me know by sending me a message/email at tapio.sinnertwin(at)gmail.com